TharinduThilakshana0thildezo/Uni-Culture-UC-1.0-/README.md

 Contact
 For questions or discussions:

-Email: info@TexL.lk
+Email: thilakshanatexl@gmail.com

 Phone: +94 76 420 8280

-Location: NSBM Green University Town, Sri Lanka
+Location: Kegalle/ Ethnawala,Warakapola, Sri Lanka

 This README was generated based on the live site as of September 2025.
 Details like build tools, dependencies, or backend services should be added as relevant.